US consumer inflation eased to 7.7% over past 12 months

 Even as many fear that the economy will fall into recession next year, the nation’s job market has remained resilient.
 Employers have added a healthy average of 407,000 jobs a month, and the unemployment rate is just 3.7%, close to a half-century low.
 Job openings are still at historically high levels.

 But the Fed’s rate hikes have inflicted severe damage on the American housing market.
-The average rate on a 30-year fixed mortgage has more than doubled over the past year, topping 7% before falling slightly last week.
+The average rate on a 30-year fixed mortgage has more than doubled over the past year and topped 7% this week.
 As a result, investment in housing collapsed in the July-September quarter, falling at a 26% annual rate.

 Higher mortgage rates have depressed sales.
 Home prices are slowing sharply compared with a year ago and have begun to fall on a monthly basis.
 The cost of a new apartment lease is also declining.